awsdocs/aws-iot-docs/developerguide/device-advisor-tests.md

 ```

 **"QoS1 publish retry \- No PUBACK"**
-Validates that the client device republishes a message sent with QoS1, if the server doesn't send PUBACK\.
+Validates that the device under test republishes a message sent with QoS1, if the broker doesn't send PUBACK\.
 You can also validate the topic of the message by specifying this topic in the test settings\.
 The client device must not disconnect before republishing the message\.
 This test also validates that the republished message has the same packet identifier as the original\.
 *API test case definition:*
 `EXECUTION_TIMEOUT` has a default value of 5 minutes\.
+It is recommended for at least 4 minutes\.

 ```
 "tests":[
    {
       "name":"my_mqtt_publish_retry_test":{
          // optional:
-         "EXECUTION_TIMEOUT":"300000",
+         "EXECUTION_TIMEOUT":"300",  // in seconds
-         "TOPIC_FOR_PUBLISH_VALIDATION": "String",
+         "TOPIC_FOR_PUBLISH_VALIDATION": "my_TOPIC_FOR_PUBLISH_VALIDATION",
-         "PAYLOAD_FOR_PUBLISH_VALIDATION": "String",
+         "PAYLOAD_FOR_PUBLISH_VALIDATION": "my_PAYLOAD_FOR_PUBLISH_VALIDATION",
       },
       "test":{
          "id":"MQTT_Publish_Retry_No_Puback",